gdiwaker/firstproj/README.md

 # firstproj

-This is our first project
+This is our first dummy project.

+This is created for git session.